00PeterPham/tax-calculator/README.md

     component.setState = {...}
 },
 - Set basename for <Router> if app is going to be served in a sub directory. ie. <Router basename={"/dist"}>.
 Issue come from when trying view the build, but it was being served from 127.01.01/dist (dist subfolder)
+- When setting state based on the previous state, pass setState() a function with the previous state as an argument. ie. this.setState(prevState => ({ expanded: !prevState.expanded }))